abinit/abinit/doc/developers/new_testsuite.md

 When a test is defined, the default tree is overridden by the user-defined tree.
 When a filtered tree is used, it overrides the less specific tree.
-Trees are sequentially applied to the tree from the most general to the most specific.
+Trees are sequentially applied to the tree from the most general to the most specific one.
 The overriding process is often used, though it is important to know how it works.
-By default, only what is explicitly specified is overridden which means that if a constraint is defined at a deeper level on the default tree than what is done on the new tree, the original constraints will be kept.
-For example let `f1`  and `f2` two filters such that `f2` is included in `f1`.
+By default, only what is explicitly specified in the file is overridden which means that if a constraint is defined at a deeper level on the default tree than what is done on the new tree, the original constraints will be kept.
+For example let `f1`  and `f2` be two filters such that `f2` is included in `f1`.

 ```yaml
 f1: